Father's Day Event — Now through June 22. Request your exclusive pricing today. Get Pricing →

 What's the total cost of a backyard sauna?

-The best way to narrow down your options is to start with your budget and work backward.
-Browse our full sauna collection to see current pricing, or read our best indoor saunas guide for a step-by-step walkthrough of the entire decision.
-All saunas at Sauna Republic ship free with HSA/FSA eligibility and 0% APR financing.
+The best way to narrow down your options is to start with your space, your heat preference (infrared vs traditional), and your installation constraints.
+Browse our full sauna collection, or read our best indoor saunas guide for a step-by-step walkthrough of the entire decision.
+Every invoice includes a "Pay with Truemed" option — click it and Truemed decides whether your purchase qualifies for HSA/FSA funds.
+0% APR financing is also available through Shop Pay Installments.

 Questions?
 Call us at (888) 833-2305 or email info@thesaunarepublic.com — we'll help you find the right sauna for your space, your goals, and your budget.